Telmate/ruby-style-guide/README.md

 * <a name="no-block-comments"></a>
     Don't use block comments.
 They cannot be preceded by whitespace and are not as easy to spot as regular comments.
+Unless they are at the top or bottom of a file and used for illustrating copy/paste-able code which would be otherwise corrupted by line comment prefixes.
 <sup>[[link](#no-block-comments)]</sup>

   ```Ruby